NODE NEO nodeneo.ai

 Do I need to install MetaMask or Coinbase Wallet?

 Not for Node Neo itself — the app has its own wallet baked in.
-You'll only need an external wallet (Coinbase Wallet, MetaMask, Rainbow) to connect to Uniswap for the ETH→MOR swap.
+You'll only need an external wallet to connect to Uniswap for the ETH→MOR swap (most people use Coinbase Wallet's built-in browser, or MetaMask, or Rainbow).
 After the swap, send the MOR to your Node Neo address and you're done with external wallets.

 Is this US-only?
 KYC?